 History of Warley House and Gardens

-In the early and middle parts of the twentieth century Halifax was blessed with a generous benefactor, Mr. Arthur Selby McCrea.
+In the early and middle parts of the twentieth century, Halifax was blessed with a generous benefactor, Mr. Arthur Selby McCrea.
 The family had come from Ireland originally, and had made much money in the damask industry.
 Mr. McCrea lived in Warley House, a large house in the village, (or “town” as the locals call it), of Warley.
-When Shibden Hall and grounds came on the market, on the East side of Halifax, he purchased it, and gave it to the town so it could be used as a public park for the people of Halifax.
+When Shibden Hall and grounds came on the market, on the East side of Halifax, he purchased it, and gave it to the local authority, so it could be used as a public park for the people of Halifax.
 He built a community centre in Warley – which had a bath facility for the locals!
 He was also on the board of the Royal Halifax Infirmary and gave freely to their needs.

 In 1945 when he died, he left Warley House and it's grounds, along with what was then an enormous endowment of £50,000, to the Royal Halifax Infirmary.
 His wish was that it be converted for such as a convalescent home.
 Post-war Britain was not the easiest place to start building works, and the Infirmary did not deal with the bequest for one reason or another.
 Then, in 1948, the National Health Service was formed.
 This led to hospital endowments becoming the property of the Ministry of Health – in London!
 The Infirmary thus had no money to spend on Warley House, and was faced with having to ask permission from the ministry for every proposed scheme.
 No ideas ever came to fruition and the house was never used for the convalescent home Mr. McCrea had wished for.
 Instead, it fell into disrepair and eventual ruin.
 In 1964 the house and outbuildings were finally demolished.
 The large estate was divided up, the larger part being taken over by local farmers as grazing land for sheep and cattle.
 The central zone of some two and a half acres was a conundrum.
 This area included the site of the old house and outbuildings, the kitchen gardens, and many rhododendron beds.
 Sheep and cattle encroached from adjacent land, the occasional visitor climbed over the wall, but generally the garden went to sleep and became totally derelict.